keboola/processor-duckdb/README.md

 ## 2. Open in VS Code & Add Dependencies
 - Open the project in VS Code.
 - Add `pandas` to `requirements.txt`.
-This is needed to display tabular data in the **DataWrangler** plugin.
+This is required to display tabular data in the **Data Wrangler** plugin.
-- Press CMD + Shift + R / Ctrl + Shift + R and enter "Create Environment", choose option to install the dependencies.
+- Press **CMD + Shift + R / Ctrl + Shift + R**, type "Create Environment", and select the option to install the dependencies.

 ## 3. Copy a Data Folder
-- You can either download real data from Keboola debug job from the step preceeding the DuckDB processor.
+- You can either download real data from a Keboola debug job from the step preceeding the DuckDB processor.
-- Or you can use data folder from examples  `tests/functional/ANY/source` and copy it to the root of the component directory.
+- Or, you can use a data folder from the examples under `tests/functional/ANY/source` and copy it to the root of the component directory.
-- Inside the data/ folder, you can customize based on your needs:
+- Inside the data folder, customize the content as needed:
-  - `in/tables/` with csv tables
+  - `in/tables/` — contains CSV tables.
-  - `in/files/` with files
+  - `in/files/` — contains files.
-  - `config.json` containing the configuration
+  - `config.json` — contains the configuration.

 ## 4. Set `data_path_override`
-- Get the absolute path of your copied data folder.
+- Get the absolute path to your copied data folder.
 - Add it to `data_path_override` on **line 50** of `src/component.py`:

 ```